datalad-handbook/book/docs/intro/filenaming.rst

     ? (question mark)
     * (asterisk)

-In addition, its also not possible to end a file name with a period (``.``) or a space.
+And in addition, its also not possible to end a file name with a period (``.``) or a space on Windows.

 Especially Unix users can thus inadvertently create files that a Windows system couldn't handle.
-And what does it mean in practice?
+But in the case of files with illegal names being committed into Git repositories, the consequences are actually more sever than just a single file that can't be used or copied.
-A repository or dataset with a file with invalid characters likely fails to be cloned.
+A dataset with a file with invalid characters likely fails to be cloned, because a checkout of that file will fail.
-If a file with an invalid character exists on the non-default :term:`branch`, the branch likely can't be checked out.
+If a file with an invalid character exists on the non-default :term:`branch`, then that branch likely can't be checked out.
-So having invalid characters in your files is 1) a considerably convoluted way of keeping a Git repository private from that one co-worker who uses Windows, but mostly 2) a `major interoperability hassle <https://dwheeler.com/essays/fixing-unix-linux-filenames.html>`_.
+So while having invalid characters in your files is 1) a considerably convoluted way of keeping a Git repository private from that one co-worker who uses Windows, it is mostly 2) a `major interoperability hassle <https://dwheeler.com/essays/fixing-unix-linux-filenames.html>`_, even more so in the context of version control.

+.. find-out-more:: What about file names with "invisible" characters?

-But now for illegal characters that you can't find on your keyboard: Control characters.
+	There are also illegal characters that you can't find on your keyboard: Control characters.
-Those are characters that do not represent written symbols, but cause certain other actions.
+	Those are characters that do not represent written symbols, but cause particular actions on a system.
-The ASCII code `7 (bell) <https://en.wikipedia.org/wiki/Bell_character>`_ for example can cause the device to emit a warning.
+	The ASCII code `7 (bell) <https://en.wikipedia.org/wiki/Bell_character>`_, for example, can cause the device to emit a warning.
 	On Unix systems, its illegal to use the `0 (NUL) <https://en.wikipedia.org/wiki/Null_character>`_ control character in a file name.
 	On Windows systems, its also illegal to use any control character between ``0-31``.
 	Relevant in the case that, you know, you wanted to have a file with non-printable characters.
 	Why not, right?

 Avoid illegal file names
 ========================